 Welcome!
-We are so excited you’re considering proposing a session for MozFest 2022!
+We are so excited you’re considering proposing a session for MozFest 2023!
 Below you’ll find all the info you need to propose a session.
 We welcome sessions on a wide range of topics relevant to trustworthy AI and the internet health movement, but all sessions must be participatory, accessible, and inclusive.
 You are welcome to submit more than one session proposal.

 Participatory sessions engage and activate attendees from the start and gets them making and doing.